-(1) See Note 3 - Fair Value Hierarchy for Investments for summary geographic location of portfolio companies.

-(2) Control investments are defined by the Investment Company Act of 1940, as amended ("1940 Act") as investments in which more than 25% of the voting securities are owned or where the ability to nominate greater than 50% of the board representation is maintained.
-As of December 31, 2011, the Company did not own any Control investments.

-(3) Affiliate investments are defined by the 1940 Act as investments in which between 5% and 25% of the voting securities are owned and the investments are not classified as Control investments.
-As of December 31, 2011, the Company did not own any Affiliate investments.

-(4) Non-Control/Non-Affiliate investments are defined by the 1940 Act as investments that are neither Control investments nor Affiliate investments.
+- (1) See Note 3 Fair Value Hierarchy for Investments for summary geographic location of portfolio companies. - (2) Control investments are defined by the 1940 Act as investments in which more than 25% of the voting securities are owned or where the ability to nominate greater than 50% of the board representation is maintained.
+As of December 31, 2011, the Company did not own any Control investments. - Affiliate investments are defined by the 1940 Act as investments in which between 5% and 25% of the voting securities are owned, or an investment in an investment company's investment adviser, and the investments are not classified as Control investments.
+As of December 31, 2011, the Company did not own and Affiliate investments. - Non-Control/Non-Affiliate investments are defined by the 1940 Act as investments that are neither Control investments nor Affiliate investments.

-(5) Principal is net of payments.
+- (5) Principal is net of payments.
 Cost is net of payments.
 (6) Index based floating interest rate is subject to contractual minimum interest rates.

-(7) Olympus Building Services Inc, and Ziegler's NYPD LLC, include \$1 and \$2 respectively of PIK interest revenue.
+(7) Olympus Building Services Inc. and Ziegler's NYPD LLC, include \$1 and \$2 respectively of PIK interest revenue. - For accounting purposes, the Purchase Transaction described in Note 2 Basis of Presentation and Summary of Significant Accounting Policies -Investment Classification has been accounted for as secured loan to Main Street Capital Corporation.
+For purposes of this schedule, the investments collateralizing the secured loan are reported individually.

+See notes to the financial statements.

+HMS Income Fund, Inc. Notes to the Financial Statements (Unaudited)

-Note 1 - Principal Business and Organization
+Note 1.
+Principal Business and Organization